Brazil's CVC raises $115 mln in follow-on share offering

-SAO PAULO, June 23 (Reuters) - Brazilian travel operator CVC CVCB3.SA has raised 550 million reais ($115.23 million) in a follow-on share offering priced at 3.30 reais per share, the company said in a securities filing on Friday.
+SAO PAULO, June 23 (Reuters) - Shares in Brazilian travel operator CVC CVCB3.SAfell on Friday after it priced a follow-on offering at a 13.8% discount over its previous close, raising about 550 million reais ($115.23 million) in a bid to improve its capital structure.

-The offering was priced at a 13.8% discount over its Thursday closing price of 3.83 reais.
-CVC said that its initial offering of 83.3 million new shares was increased by 100% because of high demand.
+It was CVC's second share offering in a year, as the company in June 2022 had already raised 403 million reais at a sharp discount, citing the need for money amid a gradual recovery in the tourism industry after the pandemic.

+The newest offering followed a restructuring deal with bondholders to cut gross debt earlier this year, which entailed an obligation for a capital increase of at least 125 million reais by November.

 ($1 = 4.7729 reais)